Meeting requirements and customer satisfaction is the ultimate goal of a quality management system prepared and designed by a company.

 This will help you to identify and determine which activities will be inspected before moving on to the next activity.

-Please take note, that the ITP must have a reference column that refers to the document used or specifies requirements.
+Your ITP must have a reference column that refers to the specified documents or requirements.

-In an inspection or verification, there are three parties involved as Contractor, Consultant or Engineer, and Client or Employer.
+The three parties involved in an inspection or verification are the Contractor, Consultant or Engineer, and Client or Employer.

 The inspection process shall have the inspection criteria for every Inspection and Test Plan item such as:

-There should be a system inviting the Client to witness the inspection.
-It is important that the Client or Client's representatives on the site are provided with timely information to view and sign the relevant forms.
+There should be a system inviting the Client to witness the inspection in order to provide them with timely information to view and sign the relevant forms.